darkorsa/cordo/README.md

 Cordo is a microframework designed to efficienly develop REST APIs based on layered architecture and using principles such as:

-- Domain Driven Design
+- DDD (Domain Driven Design)
 - CQRS (Command Query Responsibility Segregation)
 - Event Dispatcher
 - Queues (Redis, RabbitMQ, Amazon SQS)
 - OAuth2
 - Package by feature
+- Zero config approach

-Framework is compliant with PSRs: PSR-1, PSR-2, PSR-3, PSR-4, PSR-7, PSR-11, PSR-15, PSR-18
+Cordo is compliant with PSRs: PSR-1, PSR-2, PSR-3, PSR-4, PSR-7, PSR-11, PSR-15, PSR-18

+**Note:** Cordo is still in development.
+All the basic features are implemented but tests are still missing.
+Please keep that in mind.

 ## Requirements